-Counterterror police handling Manchester stabbing; 3 hurt
+UK police: New Year’s Eve stabbing of 3 treated as terrorism

-LONDON (AP) - British counterterrorism police are questioning a man accused of stabbing three people at a Manchester railway station on New Year’s Eve.
+Greater Manchester Chief Constable Ian Hopkins said two people suffered “very serious” injuries in the attack and remain in the hospital receiving treatment.
+A police sergeant who was stabbed in the shoulder has been released.

-Police said Tuesday two people were taken to a hospital for treatment with knife injuries and a British Transport Police officer was stabbed in the shoulder and briefly hospitalized.
-He has since been released.
+Police have not identified or charged the suspect, who has been arrested on suspicion of attempted murder.
+An eyewitness said he shouted Islamic slogans during the frenzied attack.

-The incident happened at Manchester’s Victoria Station, which is very close to Manchester Arena, where a suicide bomber killed 22 people at a concert in 2017.
-The stabbing was reported shortly before 9 p.m.
-Monday night.
+The incident happened at Manchester’s Victoria Station shortly before 9 p.m. on New Year’s Eve.
+The busy rail station is next to the Manchester Arena, where a suicide bomber killed 22 people at an Ariana Grande concert in 2017.

-A witness has said the man with the knife shouted Islamist slogans during the incident but officials have not confirmed that.
-Photographs from the scene show the suspect subdued by a handful of police officers.
+Police tried to reassure the public that the area is safe despite the attack on a night of celebration.

-The suspect is being held on suspicion of attempted murder.
-He has not been charged or identified.
+“I know that the events of last night will have affected many people and caused concern,” Hopkins said.
+“That the incident happened so close to the scene of the terrorist attack on 22 May, 2017, makes it even more dreadful.”

 Assistant Chief Constable Rob Potts said the incident is “not ongoing” and there is “currently no intelligence to suggest that there is any wider threat.”

-Police say extra officers will be on the streets Tuesday to reassure the public.
+Police say extra officers will be on the streets Tuesday as a precaution.

-Britain’s official threat level is set at “severe,” indicating intelligence analysts believe an attack is highly likely.
+Britain’s official threat level has long been set at “severe,” indicating intelligence analysts believe an attack is highly likely.

 Copyright © 2019 The Washington Times, LLC.